Band-selective third-harmonic generation in superconducting MgB$_2$: Possible evidence for Higgs amplitude mode in the dirty limit

-Further support for the THG being a result of coupling to the Higgs mode can be provided by polarization dependent study.
-Theoretical studies on \textit{s}- and \textit{d}-wave superconductors showed that THG from the fully symmetric A$_{1g}$ Higgs amplitude mode is isotropic, while the contribution of charge density fluctuations is strongly dependent on the pump-pulse polarization \cite{shimano_NbN_polarization,Schwarz20,Lara_polarization,MgB2theory1}.
-It is worth noting that the single-crystalline thin film, as used in this experiment, is crucial for such study.
-To discriminate the contributions of charge density fluctuations and the A$_{1g}$ Higgs mode to the observed THG signals, we performed polarization-dependent measurements.
+We further characterized the THG signal in the superconducting state as a function of pump-pulse polarization.
 As illustrated in Fig.~\ref{fig_polarz}(a), the polarization of the pump pulse is tuned by the wire-grid polarizer (WGP2) directly in front of the sample.
 To assure a constant pump fluence at the sample position, another WGP1 is placed between WGP2 and the bandpass filter (BPF-\textit{f}) of the fundamental frequency.
 After the sample, an additional wire-grid polarizer (WGP3) is inserted with a fixed polarization direction at $45^{\circ}$ with respect to the horizontal direction.
-With this polarizer, the electric-optics sampling at the ZnTe crystal (not shown) was optimized for detection.
+With this polarizer, the electro-optic sampling at the ZnTe crystal (not shown) was optimized for detection.
 Before measuring the polarization dependence of the THG signals, the setup was calibrated by adjusting $\theta_1$ while setting $\theta_2$ for different polarizations, to ensure a constant pump fluence at the sample position.